vanderpatrick/Ship_Battle/README.md

   # Credits :
   - https://pythondex.com/python-battleship-game - for helping me understand the logic of a battleship game in python

-  - https://www.youtube.com/c/KnowledgeMavens1 - for being a stepping stone to build the player vs computer version of this project
+  - https://www.youtube.com/c/KnowledgeMavens1 - for being a stepping stone to build this project

 # Observations :
   ## I have a bad practice that is good to mention, to avoid unnecessary commits I like to code every major part in the Visual studio code so I don't need to commit a lot of things, I thought this was a very good idea at first, but this pushes a lot of inconsistency in my commits.